Proac-Tee/todo-list-v1/README.md

-# todo-list-v1
+# Todo-list-v1

+## Introduction

 The goal of this project is to mimic a todo-list page using an array and Node.js backend development

+## Technologies

+- HTML
+- JavaScript
+- EJS

-# To instal dependencies
+# To install dependencies

-use npm install
+- run npm install

 # To start

-use npm start
+- run npm start